guillaumew16/discord-bot-verif-eth-email/README.md

 - test
 - debug
 - (optional) handle "The email address you entered couldn't be found" emails with https://nodemailer.com/smtp/dsn/ and https://www.npmjs.com/package/imap
+- store a salted hash of the nethz, so that any given nethz can only be used once

 ### Useful links
 - https://nodemailer.com/about/